 4. It is all about User Adoption…

-The proper name for “SharePoint Migration” project would probably be “SharePoint User Adoption” project.
-There are no cookie cutter tools or techniques that will work for everyone all the time.
-Every organization is different – hence, you need to adjust your approach similarly, just like the way psychologist adjusts the approach and spiel talking to different patients.
-Every organization shall evaluate different user adoption techniques, experiment with all and choose the ones that work.
+The proper name for the “SharePoint Migration” project would probably be the “SharePoint User Adoption” project.
+There are no cookie-cutter tools or techniques that will work for everyone all the time.
+Every organization is different – hence, you need to adjust your approach similarly, just like the way a psychologist adjusts the approach and spiel talking to different patients.
+Every organization shall evaluate different user adoption techniques, experiment with all, and choose the ones that work.

 5. …and Training

 As I have already stated many times in previous posts, Training is an absolute must for a successful SharePoint Implementation project.
 SharePoint is no DropBox.
 It is a very powerful and capable tool that also happens to change all the time.
-You need to train your users to latest collaboration features, new processes, etc. It is quite possible you current organization might not be setup or prepared for this, but luckily, there are plenty of resources and training options available these days.
+You need to train your users on the latest collaboration features, new processes, etc. It is quite possible your current organization might not be set up or prepared for this, but luckily, there are plenty of resources and training options available these days.